Nazar65/the-cache-warmer/README.md

 - `--files`: One or more CSV files containing URLs to warm up (required)
 - `--threads`: Number of threads to use for parallel requests (default: 5)
-- `--timeout`: Time tow ait for the response to be completed (default: 10)
+- `--timeout`: Time to wait for the response to be completed (default: 10)

 ### Configuration File